axiom-data-science/portal-docs/PortalOverview.rst

 |catalog_initial_view|

+.. _data-map-overview:

 ********
 Data Map
 ********

 The data map interface provides interactive data exploration, mapping, and charting for visualizable layers available in the catalog.
 All real-time and near real-time data within the |title| are accessible as interactive visualizations in the map view (as indicated with a map preview image in the catalog).
 Historical data are also accessible as interactive visualizations in the map, with the exception of datasets that may be published directly to the catalog from the Research Workspace.

 The map is highly customizable (``Settings`` and ``Legend``), enabling deep exploration of the data.
-Advanced charting features allow users to view and summarize multiple datasets, and to create custom `Data Views <http://help.axds.co/portals/DataMap.html#data-views>`_ to compare data sources, bin by time, or plot climatologies and anomalies of timeseries datasets.
+Advanced charting features allow users to view and summarize multiple datasets, and to create custom :ref:`data-views-map` to compare data sources, bin by time, or plot climatologies and anomalies of timeseries datasets.
 Users can create and share custom compilations of biological, sensor, and model outputs to spotlight environmental events or geographic locations.

 The data map is built around a familiar interactive map interface, with several important elements arranged around the screen: